GabrielGomez33/dina-server/README.md

-# dina-server
-cat > README.md &lt;&lt; 'EOF' # 🧠 DINA - Distributed Intelligence Neural Architect  DINA is an AI coordination system designed as a central "brain" that routes human input to specialized AI "limbs" (submodules).
+ 🧠 DINA - Distributed Intelligence Neural Architect  DINA is an AI coordination system designed as a central "brain" that routes human input to specialized AI "limbs" (submodules).
 The first implementation includes MirrorModule for multi-sensory human analysis.  ## 🏗️ Architecture